named-data/NDN-packet-spec/signature.rst

 2. ``SignatureValue`` is **excluded** from signature calculation and represent actual bits of the signature and any other supporting signature material.

+The reason for separating the signature into two separate TLV blocks is to allow efficient signing of a contiguous memory block (e.g., for Data packet this block starts from Name TLV and ends with SignatureInfo TLV).

 ::

     Signature ::= SignatureInfo